bomi00/COVID-19/README.md

 # COVID-19
 This is a predictions of what would be the number of hospitalizations of cases if the number of confirmed cases are 42,000?

+This project was used for predicting the recovery cases based on the given data from Massachusetts

 This is how I worked it step by step

 1. First, I did research on covid-19.
 I research what is it, who and how people get affected.
 I also search for the statistics on it like the confirmed, death, and recovery rate.